needle-mirror/com.unity.xr.arkit/Documentation~/project-configuration-arkit.md

 To use ARKit's face tracking features, you must enable the ARKit face tracking subsystem in your **XR Plug-in Management** settings.

 You must install the ARKit package before enabling ARKit face tracking.
-See [Apple ARKit plug-in enabled](#enable-arkit) for instructions.
+Refer to [Apple ARKit plug-in enabled](#enable-arkit) for instructions.

 To enable ARKit face tracking:

-1. Open the **Player Settings** window (menu: **Edit &gt; Player Settings**).
+1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Click **XR Plug-in Management** on the left to open the plug-in provider list.
 3. Select **ARKit** in the list to view the ARKit plug-in settings page.
 4. Check the box next to **Face Tracking** to enable the feature.

 <a name="arkit-required"></a>
-### Set the ARKit support Requirement
+### Set the ARKit support requirement

-If your app cannot function without ARKit support, you can prevent prevent it from being installed on devices without ARKit support by setting the ARKit plug-in **Requirement** setting to **Required**.
+If your app can't function without ARKit support, you can prevent it from being installed on devices without ARKit support by setting the ARKit plug-in **Requirement** setting to **Required**.
 Alternately, if your app works with or without ARKit, you can set the **Requirement** setting to **Optional**.

 When you require ARKit, the `arkit` key is added to the `UIRequiredDeviceCapabilities` section of your app's `Info.plist` file.
-See Apple's [Verifying Device Support and User Permission](https://developer.apple.com/documentation/arkit/verifying_device_support_and_user_permission) for additional information.
+Refer to Apple's [Verifying Device Support and User Permission](https://developer.apple.com/documentation/arkit/verifying_device_support_and_user_permission) for additional information.

 You must install the ARKit package before you can change the ARKit requirement setting.
-See [Enable the Apple ARKit plug-in](#enable-arkit) for instructions.
+Refer to [Enable the Apple ARKit plug-in](#enable-arkit) for instructions.

 To change this setting:

-1. Open the **Player Settings** window (menu: **Edit &gt; Player Settings**).
+1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Click **XR Plug-in Management** on the left to open the plug-in provider list.
 3. Select **ARKit** in the list to view the ARKit plug-in settings page.